splunk-terraform/terraform-provider-signalfx/website/docs/r/data_link.html.markdown

   * `name` (Required) User-assigned target name.
 Use this value to differentiate between the link targets for a data link object.
   * `is_default` - (Optional) Flag that designates a target as the default for a data link object. `true` by default
   * `property_key_mapping` - Describes the relationship between SignalFx metadata keys and external system properties when the key names are different.

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the link.